jthero3/QuackPack/README.md

 * 5 challenging new bodies to explore.
 * Science and career mode ready, with full biome and experiment definitions.
 * Full scatterer integration.
-* Full EVE integration, with clouds, sandstorms, lightning, aurorae, and thermal glow.
+* Full EVE integration, with clouds, sandstorms, lightning, and aurorae.
 * Planetshine and Distant Object Enhancement integration.

 ## Notes